BlueBrain/projectionizer/doc/source/index.rst

 Installation
 ------------

-Since it depends on FLATIndex, it cannot be installed through `spack` currently, and should create a virtual environment with Python 3.7, and run:
+Since `projectionizer` depends on FLATIndex, it cannot be installed through `spack` currently.
+To install it, user should create a virtual environment with Python 3.7, and run:

 .. code-block:: bash